 Luckily for you, when it comes to choosing a college, open days are the perfect opportunity to test out an institution and to work out whether it is compatible for you (a bit like a free taster of pizza).
 They provide you with an insight into what each university offers, and an opportunity to speak to those who are already there and to ask the questions that will help you narrow down your choices.

-Most universities will be holding open days over the summer, so check out the dates on an individual university's website and start scheduling them into your calendar.
+Most universities will be holding open days over the academic year, so check out the dates on an individual university's website and start scheduling them into your calendar.

 Before the open day